 Universal is actively taking recent releases, including those that should be still in cinemas, to iTunes as movies for rent.
 Disney brings original premieres into Disney + while launching the service across many new locations.
 In other words, Hollywood is proving to be a cutie-pie.
 Here’s a full guide to renting movies online on Mac — the same movies you’ve been craving to watch in cinema over the last months.

 How movie rental works on Mac

-Just to make it clear, when we’re referring to iTunes, we also mean Apple TV — which is a substitute for iTunes on macOS 10.15 Catalina.
+Just to make it clear, when we’re referring to iTunes, we also mean Apple TV — which is a substitute for iTunes on macOS 10.15 Catalina, macOS 11 Big Sur and later.
 In 2019, Apple split iTunes into three dedicated apps — for music, movies, and podcasts.
-So if you’re using Catalina, you’ll access all iTunes movies from the Apple TV app.
-With iTunes on earlier macOS versions, all media is packed into one interface.
+So if you’re using one of the newer systems, you’ll access all iTunes movies in the Apple TV app.
+With iTunes on older macOS versions, all media is packed into one interface.

 The process of renting or buying online movies on Mac remains pretty much the same for iTunes and Apple TV.
 Once you find the movie you’re looking for, click Rent — the button is below the Buy option.
 Enter your Apple ID password and follow the on-screen instructions to complete your purchase.